 The perspective of each stream is correct, but at the same time, incomplete.
 Each of these three segments carries with it corresponding strengths.
 However, it simultaneously contains risks inherent from persisting in an unbalanced point of view of the Godhead.

-As I learn more about each of Christianity’s major streams, I become more appreciative of what each as to offer, making my faith fuller — and rendered me more accepting of my brothers and sisters from all Christian walks.
+As I learn more about each of Christianity’s major streams, I become more appreciative of what each as to offer, making my faith fuller.
+This helps me be more accepting of my brothers and sisters from all Christian walks.